datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/events.md

 You can send events to your collaboration space.
 Those events will be received by the algorithm to trigger actions.
-Events are accessible in the **Execution** page of your collaboration space.
+Events are accessible in the **Activity** page of your collaboration space.

 ## Event structure